mbriot/razmotte-meteo/README.md

 # razmotte-meteo
-crawling of meteo data for the razmotte paragliding club, yeah
+crawling of meteo data for the razmotte paragliding club, yea